Richlands High School (Richlands, Virginia): Athletic championships

-The Richlands Blue Tornados have won two different VHSL AA State Championships and numerous Regional and District Championships in a variety of sports.
+The Richlands Blue Tornados have won two VHSL AA state championships and numerous regional and district championships in a variety of sports.

-The Richlands Football team had posted an outstanding 33 game regular season win streak lasting from the 2004 season to the '07 season and 3 state championship game appearances.
-With 2 undefeated regular seasons in that time period, along with the "Perfect Storm" of 14–0 in the 2006 campaign culminating in a state championship, they have been marked with much recent success.
+The Richlands Football team had posted an outstanding 33 game regular season win streak lasting from the 2004 season to the '07 season and three state championship game appearances.
+They had two undefeated regular seasons in that period, along with the "Perfect Storm" of 14–0 in the 2006 campaign, culminating in a state championship.

-Their major rivals are Tazewell High School, and Graham High School.
+Their major rivals are Tazewell High School and Graham High School.

 Richlands and Tazewell play for the James C. Ramey Cup.
-Richlands leads the all-time series against their county rivals, 53-42-2, including 17 straight wins from 2004-2019.
+Richlands leads the all-time series against their county rivals, 53-42-2, including 17 straight wins from 2004 to 2019.

-The Blues shut out the Bulldogs for four straight seasons from 1994-1997 (116-0) and from 2016-2019 (144-0), the Richlands High School Classes of 1998 and 2020, played their varsity careers without conceding a single point to Tazewell.
+The Blues shut out the Bulldogs for four straight seasons from 1994 to 1997 (116-0) and 2016 to 2019 (144-0), the Richlands High School Classes of 1998 and 2020, played their varsity careers without conceding a single point to Tazewell.

 Richlands also maintains long-standing active rivalries against their other county rival, the Graham G-Men.
 The two teams met for the 100th time in 2021, a 35-0 victory at Ernie Hicks Stadium for the G-Men.
-Graham leads the all-time series 56-39-5, including 6 straight victories dating to 2017.
+Graham leads the all-time series 56-39-5, including six straight victories dating to 2017.

 Richlands also had a long-standing rivalry against the Grundy Golden Wave, having played every year from 1944 to 2010, and again from 2013 to 2016.
 Richlands leads that all-time series 58-23-3, winning every matchup between the two since 1998 (17 straight victories).
 The two teams have not met in regular season play since 2016, the result of Grundy’s reclassification to 1A play.

 Richlands has also played Virginia High, Marion, Gate City, and Abingdon over 50 times each.

 Richlands leads the RL-VA series, 40-28-2.

 Richlands leads the RL-MAR series, 45-17-1.

 Richlands leads the RL-GC series, 27-24-1.

 Richlands leads the RL-AB series, 29-16-6.